Change of target

 In certain situations the parking brake is applied to keep the car stationary.

-This occurs if the Adaptive Cruise Control is holding the car still and:
+This takes place if the adaptive cruise control is holding the car stationary with the foot brake and:

 - the driver opens the door or takes off his/her seatbelt